dotnet/jitutils/src/jit-rl-cse/README.md

 It's possible for the SPMI replay of a method to fail just by changing CSEs.
 Some of these problems can be fixed by updating the collection process to capture more information.
 MLCSE doesn't handle these failures all that well yet; if you run into one please let me know.

-If you need to debug the jit, you can use `--showSPMIRuns` to see the actual command lines passed to SPMI; from these you can replay the interaction with the jit in a debugger or similar.
+If you need to debug the JIT, you can use `--showSPMIRuns` to see the actual command lines passed to SPMI; from these you can replay the interaction with the JIT in a debugger or similar.

 ## Open Questions

 * Are there methods where changing the order of CSEs leads to different perf scores?
 MCMC should be able to uncover them, if they're relatively frequent; if not, perhaps we don't care.
 If order doesn't matter, we might be able to simplify the problem space.
 * Is the round-robin visitation done by Policy Gradient sensible?
 Should we just instead select methods from the candidate set randomly?
 * Along those lines, should we update the candidate set based on results from running across all methods?
-For instance we could remove "easy" candidates (typically those with just one candidate, or those that already get the optimial result) and replace them with more poorly performing methods, in the hopes that the latter offer something new to learn.
+For instance we could remove "easy" candidates (typically those with just one candidate, or those that already get the optimal result) and replace them with more poorly performing methods, in the hopes that the latter offer something new to learn.
-* Hyperparameter studies: how do the learning rate, random seeds, training subset, minibatch size, etc affect the results?
+* Hyperparameter studies: how do the learning rate, random seeds, training subset, minibatch size, and so on affect the results?
 * Is it better to update parameters with each step of the rollout, or accumulate them like we do with $\phi$?
 My thinking here is that by updating we're changing the policy likelihoods and so the rollout and policy diverge (~ would this make things "off policy"?).

 ## Things to Improve

-* The number of candiates $N$ often over-states how many possible CSEs there are, because some of the identified candidates are not "viable".
+* The number of candidates $N$ often over-states how many possible CSEs there are, because some of the identified candidates are not "viable".
 This leads to some inefficiencies because we may choose methods for learning based on $N$ that have no viable candidates, and hence offer nothing to learn.
 * It might be useful to be able to actually initiate benchmark runs from within MLCSE, to try validating that perf score improvements result in perf improvements.
 These runs could be done on the local machine.
 I have notes on how to send individual benchmark request to the perf lab, but haven't tried coding this up yet.
 One big challenge here is that because we're using SPMI collections for training, we have no idea which benchmarks might critically rely on a particular method, so we wouldn't know which benchmarks to run.
 * SPMI streaming still has some mysterious pauses which limit the total speed at which training can happen.
 Investigate and fix.
 * SPMI streaming servers cache a number of methods for faster streaming processing.
 Make this cache adaptive (both in capacity and perhaps in policy).
 * Automated analysis of poorly performing methods: It would be very useful to be able to categorize methods that are not well handled by the greedy heuristic.
 The typical reason for poor perf scores is excess register pressure causing more code in the prolog and epilog, more register spills, or both.
 Ideally this technique would gather features associated with good performance and bad and look for cases where very similar feature sets lead to different outcomes -- this would be a clear signal that important features are not available to the learning process.
 * Modelling in general: are the feature values whitened properly?
 Should we look at the variance?
 Would a more capable model give better results?
 The current model is linear but even a linear model can have non-linear feature interactions (and there are some already).
-A neural network model supposedly excells at finding non-linear interactions.
+A neural network model supposedly excels at finding non-linear interactions.

 ## Other Approaches